northpolesec/remote-risk-engine-plugin-demo/README.md

 }
 ```

-When Workshop calls the plugin, it should log its decisions to stderr:
+When Workshop calls the plugin, you'll see its logs on stderr:

 ```sh
 $ ./plugin-server